Fantasy Island, Singapore

 Fantasy Island was a waterpark once located at Sentosa, Singapore from 1994 to 2001, on the part of the present site of Universal Studios Singapore of the Resorts World Sentosa.
+At the size of 7.1 hectares, the defunct waterpark is the biggest waterpark known to exist in Singapore long even after its closure.

 Background

-Opened on 8 December 1994 at a cost of S$54 million, the waterpark had an 8-lane giant slide and a number of other high-speed water slides and other features.
+Opened on 8 December 1994 at a cost of S$54 million, the 7.1 hectares waterpark had an 8-lane giant slide and a number of other high-speed water slides and other features.

 Attractions

 There were about 16 different water rides at waterpark, notably: